 If you haven’t overstayed your Thailand visa before and have no criminal record, you shouldn’t have any troubles at this step.

-Passport and arrival card will be stamped.
+Passport will be stamped.

 Your passport will be returned to you.